openvinotoolkit/openvino/docs/gapi/face_beautification.md

     return cntForehead;
 }
 ```
-As we have only jaw points in our detected landmarks, we have to get a half-ellipse based on three points of a jaw: the leftmost, the rightmost and the lowest one.
-The jaw width is assumed to be equal to the forehead width and the latter is calculated using the left and the right points.
-Speaking of the \f$Y\f$ axis, we have no points to get it directly, and instead assume that the forehead height is about \f$2/3\f$ of the jaw height, which can be figured out from the face center (the middle between the left and right points) and the lowest jaw point.
+As only jaw points are present in our detected landmarks, it is required to get a half-ellipse based on three points of a jaw -- leftmost, rightmost and the lowest one.
+The jaw width is assumed to be equal to the forehead width, and the latter is calculated using left, and right points. \f$Y\f$ axis have no points to get it directly, and instead it is assumed that the forehead height is about \f$2/3\f$ of the jaw height.
+This can be figured out from the face center (the middle between the left and right points) and the lowest jaw point.

 ### Draw Masks
-When we have all the contours needed, you are able to draw masks:
+When the needed contours are defined, mask drawing can begin:

 ```cpp
 cv::GMat mskSharp        = custom::GFillPolyGContours::on(gimgIn, garElsConts);             // |